 Target Heart Rates Chart

-What should your heart rate be when working out, and how can you keep track of it?
-Our simple chart will help keep you in the target training zone, whether you want to lose weight or just maximize your workout.
+What should your heart rate be when working out, and how can you track it?
+Our simple chart will help keep you in the target training zone, whether you want to lose weight or maximize your workout.
 Find out what normal resting and maximum heart rates are for your age and how exercise intensity and other factors affect heart rate.

 How do I get my heart rate in the target zone?